RaviTeja110820/aws/Ansible for complete stack setup [Phase 2]/Readme.md

-# Ansbile For Complete stack Setup
+# Ansible For Complete stack Setup

 In this project we will Provision an application on EC2 with Ansible